shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_RFTC_1_legalTeachings.md

 **Record:**
 - Completeness rate
-- Examples of missed passages (if any)
+- Examples of missed blocks (if any)
 - Deduction amount

 ---

 ### STEP 4: Reconstructability Test (Sample 5-7 teachings)

-**For each sampled teaching, test if citations provide sufficient context:**
+**For each sampled teaching, test if snippets provide sufficient context:**

 **Process:**

-1. **Isolate the citations**
+1. **Isolate the snippets**
-   - Read ONLY `relatedFullTextCitations` array
+   - Read ONLY `relevantSnippet` values from citations array
-   - Do NOT read `fullText.html` or Stage 5A teaching fields
+   - Do NOT read transformed HTML or Stage 5A teaching fields

 2. **Ask: Can I understand this teaching?**
    - What legal principle is being articulated?